refinedev/refine/documentation/docs/ui-integrations/mantine/components/basic-views/edit/index.md

 ### `canDelete` and `deleteButtonProps`

 `canDelete` allows us to add the delete button inside the `<Edit>` component.
-If the resource has the `canDelete` property,refine adds the delete button by default.
+If the resource has the `canDelete` property,Refine adds the delete button by default.
 If you want to customize this button you can use the `deleteButtonProps` property like the code below.

 When clicked on, the delete button executes the `useDelete` method provided by the `dataProvider`.